-Maranders sound off with new ''loud sou by Barry Clark "Talented," "...alive..., '...entertaining," "...loud... ... loud...." are a few of the varied reactions to the Marauders, the lone rock 'n' roll group on the Earlham campus.
-The Marauders, sophomores Pete Geerlofs, Bill Stick-ney, Dick Kimmel, Tom Kober. and junior Tom Simonyi, are well known from Cincinnati to Indianapolis.
+The Marauders - Bill Stickney, Tom Simonyi, Tom Kober, Dick Kimmel, and Pete Geerlofs.
+"Talented," "...alive...," "...entertaining," "...loud..." are a few of the varied reactions to the Marauders, the lone rock 'n' roll group on the Earlham campus.
+The Marauders, sopho-mores Pete Geerlofs, Bill Stickney, Dick Kimmel, Tom Kober. and junior Tom Simonyi, are well known from Cincinnati to Indianapolis.
 The Marauders organized in 1963 at George School, a Quaker prep school near Philadelphia, with Pete playing lead guitar, Bill playing saxophone, and two other musicians.
 The group released two albums in the Philadelphia area.
 When Pete and Bill came to Earlham in 1965, they quickly organized a band and kept the same name, the Marauders.
 The group has made some major changes since last year.
-Since the
+Since the graduation of Bob Taylor in June, Bill Stickney has switched to bass guitar.
+Larger amplifiers and a new public address system have improved the quality of their presentation.
 The Marauders are now working on songs that require a more intricate technique and that will enlarge the variety of their music.

-The three hundred people who were at the Green Dolphin on September 24 heard examples of this new style in "Bus Stop" and "Look Through Any Window,"-both by the English group, The Hollies.
-Pete Geerlofs attributes much of the group's popularity to this new sound, which he describes as "a loud soul.
+The three hundred people who were at the Green Dolphin on September 24 heard examples of this new style in "Bus Stop" and "Look Through Any Window," both by the English group, The Hollies.
+Pete Geerlofs attributes much of the group's popularity to this new sound, which he describes as "a loud soul. " COMPLETE LAUNDRY AND DRYCLEANING SERVICE

-Featuring the convenient Drive-Up Window
+215 NATIONAL ROAD WEST (Next to the Powerhouse) Featuring the convenient Drive-Up Window